To pack or what not to pack, a long term travellers guide to packing

 - Quick drying travel towel, great as a beach or pool towel

-- Lifesystem Pocket First Aid Kit, we’ve supplemented this basic one with antibiotics and a few other bits and bobs along the way
+- Lifesystem Pocket First Aid Kit, we’ve supplemented this basic one with a few other bits and bobs along the way

 - Wind up torch, we most often use the torch on our phones but this is so small it makes sense to keep it around, especially on islands prone to power outages

 - Exped Fold Drybag Ultralite bags, we brought a selection with us however unless you’re planning being somewhere pretty wet, 1 is enough